rv3r/Scarpet-scripts/libraries/README.md

   - determines if a 4th point is in the same plane as three other points
 * `__heron(a,b,c)` - `a`(float),`b`(float),`c`(float)
   - finds area of a triangle with side lengths `a`, `b`, and `c` using Heron's semiperimeter formula

-# Projectile Hit Library
-Mirrors original Minecraft code to detect projectile hits.
-On starting, sets up entity load handlers to signal events every time a projectile hits an entity.
-Event `projectile_hit` passes original projectile entity, throwing entity, and hit entity.

-### Description of methods
-* `__handle_entity_hits(...projectiles)` - `projectiles`(nonzero comma separated strings)
-  - sets up entity load handler for the listed projectiles and signals event `projectile_hit` when any of those projectiles collide with an entity
-* `__get_hit_entity(entity, ...args)` - `entity`(entity if `args` is length 0, entity or string if `args` is length 2, anything if `args` is length 4),`args`(see below)
-  - returns entity that `entity` is about to collide with or `null` if no collision is predicted
-  - `args` option 1: empty
-    - requires `entity` to be the entity of interest
-    - allows predicting entity collision of `entity` at `position` with `motion`
-  - `args` option 2: `[position, motion]`
-    - requires `entity` to be the entity or a string describing the type of the projectile entity
-    - if `entity` is a string, library will get width and height itself and use those for calculations, so entity doesn't strictly need to exist
-    - allows predicting entity collision if `entity` was in `position` with `motion`
-  - `args` option 2: `[position, motion, width, height]`
-    - function will just trust whatever values you gave it, so `width` and `height` can be whatever values your heart desires
-    - this also means that the function has no need for `entity`, so you can pass it your thesis for all I care
-    - function will take absolute value of your `width` and `height` inputs, so negatives are allowed but never suggested
-    - allows predicting entity collision if `entity` existed at `position` with `motion` and has `width` and `height`